Amamiyaya/Fire2api/README.md

-# AskCodi to OpenAI API Proxy
+# Fireworks to OpenAI API Proxy

 A proxy service that converts AskCodi API to OpenAI-compatible format, enabling tool calling functionality for CLI tools like OpenCode, Cline, and Roo-Code.